top of page

 “Moonlight, in a familiar room, falling so white upon the carpet, and showcasing all its figures so distinctly, -- making every object so minute visible, yet so unlike a morning or noontide visibility, -- is a medium the most suitable for a romance-writer to get acquainted with his illusive guests.
 There is the little domestic scenery of the well-known apartment; the chairs with each its separate individuality; the centre-table, sustaining a work-basket, a volume or two, and an extinguished lamp; the sofa; the picture on the wall,--all these details, so completely seen, are so spiritualized by the unusual light, that they seem to lose their actual substance, and become things of the intellect.
 Nothing is too small or too trifling to undergo this change, and acquire dignity thereby.
 A child's shoe; the doll, seated in her little wicker carriage; the hobby-horse,-- whatever, in a word, has been used or played with, during the day, is now invested with a quality of strangeness and remoteness, though still almost as vividly present as by daylight.
 Thus, therefore, the floor of our familiar room has become a neutral territory, somewhere between the real world and fairy-land, where the Actual and Imaginary may meet, and each imbue itself with the nature of the other.
 Ghosts might enter here, without affrighting us.
 It would be too much in keeping with the scene to excite surprise, were we to look about us and discover a form beloved, but gone hence, now sitting quietly in a streak of this magic moonshine, with an aspect that would make us doubt whether it had returned from afar, or had never once stirred from our fireside.”

-This "Romance” is a story that pays deep homage to the early American masters, especially Irving (“The Adventure of the German Student”) Poe (“The Black Cat”), and Hawthorne (The Scarlet Letter), whose fiction often concerned the consequences of forbidden curiosity, moral hypocrisy, shameless greed, social climbing, and the unspeakable power of the unconscious mind to pronounce itself.
-All three masters at various points dealt with the trope of the Bluebeard’s chamber – a forbidden room, trunk, or intimacy which is violated at the peril of the curious – and James’ Bluebeard trunk is no less grim or intimidating because it is a trunk filled with ladies’ clothes.
-Bound fast by three iron padlocks and brooding in the attic, it may not frighten us until the ending, but when it is finally violated, our suspense is assured.
+All three masters at various points dealt with the trope of the Bluebeard’s chamber – a forbidden room, house, or intimacy which is violated at the peril of the curious – and James’ Bluebeard trunk is no less grim or intimidating because it is a trunk filled with a dead woman’s clothes.
+Bound fast by three ominous, iron padlocks and left brooding in the attic, it may seem harmless enough – if a touch grim and Gothic – but when it is finally despoiled, our suspense is assured.

 SUMMARY